teaisawesome/PhotoKitten/README.md

-# PhotoCat
+# PhotoKitten
-PhotoCat is a photo-sharing webapplication with social-media elements.
+PhotoKitten is a photo-sharing webapplication with social-media elements.
 Made by Róbert Dékány.